What's the Matter With You (Part 1)

 The knock on her door brought her attention from the book she was reading.
 “Enter,” she called out.

-It was Inspector Roberts who began to speak, “Ms. Everhart …”
+It was Detective Roberts who began to speak, “Ms. Everhart …”

 “It is my rank; I’m retired,” mentioned Sam as she moved over to the kitchen area - the only place that had enough seats.
 She motioned for her guests to occupy the chairs available.